Solar fuels and their role in achieving net zero

 Electrification: A potential solution for short-haul flights

 Of all the energy carriers currently available, hydrogen has the highest energy content per kilogram.
-But, its liquid form has a much lower volumetric energy density than kerosene.
+However, its liquid form has a much lower volumetric energy density than kerosene.
 To address this issue, hydrogen can be stored in cylindric pressurized tanks at very low temperatures.
 In aviation, the certification path for pressurized hydrogen is largely unexplored.
-Airbus is currently evaluating three concepts for hydrogen-powered aircraft to assess whether they could be matured into viable future products, hoping that their first zero-emission commercial aircraft could enter service by 2035.5 Because of the bulky hydrogen tanks needed, engineers will have to design the aircraft differently than conventional planes from the ground up.
+Airbus is evaluating different concepts for hydrogen-powered aircraft to assess whether they could be matured into viable future products, hoping that their first zero-emission commercial aircraft could enter service by 2035.7 Because of the bulky hydrogen tanks needed, engineers will have to design the aircraft differently than conventional planes from the ground up.
 To roll out hydrogen technology, a global hydrogen distribution infrastructure would need to be built and the existing planes would need to be replaced.
 Given the fact that airliners have a typical lifespan of 30 years and that it will still take years of development for hydrogen planes, the impact on greenhouse gas emissions reduction will be slow.

 Sustainable aviation fuels: Using existing infrastructure to achieve net zero